 \subsection{Single-cell agent definition}

 Cells are placed on the vertices of a regular three-dimensional lattice, with each vertex hosting at most one cell.
-Every cell is characterised by its position, cell-cycle state, and oxygenation level.
+Every cell is characterized by its position, cell-cycle state, and oxygenation level.

 The cell cycle takes values in $\{\mathrm{G_1},\mathrm{S},\mathrm{G_2},\mathrm{M}\}$.
-If a cell has no empty neighbouring sites, it enters quiescence ($\mathrm{G_0}$) and remains there until space becomes available.
+If a cell has no empty neighboring sites, it enters quiescence ($\mathrm{G_0}$) and remains there until space becomes available.
 Phase durations are sampled from Gamma distributions,

 where $f \in \{\mathrm{G_1},\mathrm{S},\mathrm{G_2},\mathrm{M}\}$.
 The following parameters have been used